Subject Matter

 8. Third-Party Rights

-All rights arising from these Terms and Conditions and any supplementary agreements shall also apply for the benefit of third parties engaged by COSH!.
+All rights arising from these Terms and Conditions and any supplementary agreements also apply for the benefit of third parties engaged by COSH!.

 9. Assignment of Rights and Obligations